A dual first-postulate basis for special relativity: Abstract

 \section{Abstract}

-An overlooked straightforward application of velocity reciprocity to a triplet of inertial frames in collinear motion identifies the ratio of their cyclic relative velocities' sum to the negative product as a cosmic invariant---whose inverse square root corresponds to a universal limit speed.
+\footnote{http://iopscience.iop.org/article/10.1088/0143-0807/24/3/311 \\ Note: Already published corrigenda have now been incorporated and typos rectified.
+Footnote references 5 and 10, and a MAPLE solution weblink for \S 5's single clock measurement formulae, are added in this posting.
+Notably, \S 6's derivations have been more directly established in a 2017 book [36].} An overlooked straightforward application of velocity reciprocity to a triplet of inertial frames in collinear motion identifies the ratio of their cyclic relative velocities' sum to the negative product as a cosmic invariant---whose inverse square root corresponds to a universal limit speed.
 A logical indeterminacy of the ratio equation establishes the repeatedly observed unchanged speed of stellar light as \emph{one instance} of this universal limit speed.
 This formally renders the second postulate redundant.
 The ratio equation furthermore enables the limit speed to be quantified---in principle---\emph{independently} of a limit speed signal.
 Assuming negligible gravitational fields, two deep-space vehicles in \emph{non-collinear} motion could measure with only a single clock the limit speed against the speed of light---\emph{without requiring these speeds to be identical}.
 Moreover, the cosmic invariant (from dynamics, equal to the mass-to-energy ratio) emerges \emph{explicitly} as a function of signal response time ratios between three \emph{collinear} vehicles, multiplied by the inverse square of the velocity of whatever arbitrary signal might be used.